 Artist reference guide to Green pigments in art supplies.
-Color chart swatch cards of common pigments in watercolor, acrylic paint, inks and pencils.
+Color chart swatch cards of common pigments in watercolor, gouache, acrylic paint, inks and pencils.
 Includes lightfast ratings from the brand and notes if I have conflicting fugitive results.
-Each image shows the ingredient pigment number code, brand, manufacturer color name, how the color appears in masstone (full strength) or diluted (with water), opacity, lifting (erasing with a damp brush), layering (2nd coat after dry) and if the color was able to hold a smoothly blended gradient in wet.
+Each image shows the ingredient pigment number code (chemical color index), brand, manufacturer color name, how the color appears in masstone (full strength) or diluted (with water), opacity, lifting (erasing with a damp brush), layering (2nd coat after dry) and if the color was able to hold a smoothly blended gradient in wet.

 Phthalo Green is a very strong mixer with excellent lightfastness.
 Most brands offer a smooth, non-granulating, heavily staining version, but flocculation texture and lifting can be increased by larger pigment particle size.
 It is often used with Magenta, such as PR122 or a PV19, to create moody purples and cool to neutral gray / near blacks.
 This pigment on it's own has an emerald-like hue, which often looks unnatural when not mixed with secondary pigments and used for botanicals.
 PY150 Nickel Azo or PY42 Yellow Ochre can help transform it into a more useful leafy olive green for botanical art.
 Because Phthalo Blue PB15 is more versatile and can also be mixed with those yellows for botanicals, I do not find myself using PG7 frequently.
 I prefer the near-exact hue match of PG18 Viridian for it's pronounced granulation, which is better able to create unique color separating mixtures.